-A selection of photos by London-based photographer Paul Phung.
+A selection of beautifully cinematic photos by London-based photographer Adrian Samson.
 More images below.

 “Nessi” imagined by Julio Sanz and brought to life by Psyop

 A group of British children were asked to give detailed descriptions of their imaginary friends.
 The most interesting were selected and brought life in this charming collaboration between London’s Victoria and Albert Museum of Childhood, animators, model-makers, and advertising agency AMV BBDO.
 See more below!

 Tel-Aviv born and now London-based photographer Ori Gersht electrocutes mirrors, capturing them right at the moment the glass shatters.
 That the mirrors are reflecting flowers is an added bonus.
 Not only are the resulting images beautiful, they recall Gersht’s work from a few years ago.
 Although, in that case, it was the flowers themselves that were blown up.
 More images from Gersht’s latest project, as well as video from his previous, below!